 Use Rankings Data Intelligently

 Individual rankings for keywords are still relevant.
 However, they should be reported in a manner so that the rankings are interpreted in the larger context.
-Using rankings data as the default performance indicator is not a wise thing to do, given the fact that keyword rankings vary based on location of search, history and personalization.
+Using rankings data as the default performance indicator is not a wise thing to do, given the fact that keyword rankings vary based on the location of the search, history, and personalization.
 The rankings data should be part of the reporting of overall performance and not be quoted as the sole performance metric.

 Use Website Audit Reports

-Website audit reports cover a variety of factors related to on page optimization.
+Website audit reports cover a variety of factors related to on-page optimization.
 These reports help you in understanding where these factors are with reference to industry standards.
 The information in these reports will help identify points of potential trouble and elements that can be improved.
 Audit reports should provide information on